pbernet/akka_streams_tutorial/README.md

 ### Running Examples

 Each example class contains instructions on how to run it from the IDE.
-Most examples are throttled, so you can see the console output and observe what is happening.
-Some examples deliberately throw `RuntimeException` to show recovery behavior.
+Most examples are throttled and provide a verbose log, by searching the log you see what is happening.
+Some examples deliberately throw `RuntimeException` eg to show recovery behaviour.

 ## Examples Overview